spidernet-io/spiderpool/docs/concepts/arch.md

 5. RDMA components:

     [RDMA shared device plugin](https://github.com/Mellanox/k8s-rdma-shared-dev-plugin): Used to discover shared RDMA devices on the host and report them to Kubelet for use by the RDMA CNI.
-Refer to [RDMA Usage](../usage/rdma.md) for more information.

     [RDMA CNI](https://github.com/k8snetworkplumbingwg/rdma-cni): It implements network isolation for RDMA device.